cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/rules-lists/index.md

 # Use IP Lists

 IP Lists allow you to create a group of IP addresses and refer to them collectively, by name, in your firewall rule expressions.
-For an introduction, see [_IP Lists_](/cf-firewall-rules/rules-lists).
+For an introduction, see [IP Lists](/cf-firewall-rules/rules-lists).

 ## Access the Lists interface